signalfx/integrations/collectd-mysql/README.md

 # MySQL collectd Plugin

-_This is a directory consolidate all the metadata associated with the MySQL collectd plugin.
+_This is a directory that consolidates all the metadata associated with the MySQL collectd plugin.
 The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd/blob/master/src/mysql.c)_

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)